Hilary Robinson

 Hilary Robinson is a fictional character from the Australian soap opera Neighbours, played by Anne Scott-Pendlebury.
 The character first appeared on-screen during the episode broadcast on 25 June 1987.
 Hilary departed the show on 28 February 1990, following Scott-Pendlebury's decision to quit in 1989.
 Scott-Pendlebury reprised her role in 2005 for the serial's 20th anniversary episode, and again in February 2015 ahead of the 30th anniversary.
+Writers established that Hilary is back living in Erinsborough, so she could continue to make sporadic appearances until 2018, and returned again in 2023.
+Hilary was added to the show's opening titles in April 2025, and made her final appearance on 5 November 2025, shortly before the show's conclusion.

-Writers established that Hilary is back living in Erinsborough, so she can continue to make sporadic appearances.
-She is characterised as a bossy and meddling woman who lacks romance and seeks comfort interfering with her Neighbours' personal lives.
+Hilary is characterised as a bossy and meddling woman who lacks romance and seeks comfort interfering with her Neighbours' personal lives.
 Hilary's main storyline was mothering an illegitimate child, Matt Robinson (Ashley Paske).
 He arrives in Erinsborough to forge a relationship with his birth mother.
 The character's "hard-edged approach to life" mellowed during the storyline.

 Casting

 Scott-Pendlebury joined the cast in 1987 for Scott Robinson (Jason Donovan) and Charlene Mitchell's (Kylie Minogue) wedding.
 The actress commented, "Hilary would then turn up at Christmas and weddings, as annoying relatives do!"